 New York City's Mayor Bill de Blasio said on Friday that an anti-Islamic ad campaign on the city's buses was "outrageous, inflammatory and wrong."

-- Radical Christian protesters disrupt Muslim rally at Texas Capitol
+- Radical Christians Disrupt Muslim Rally at Texas Capitol

 The ads, which will appear on 100 New York City buses and two subway entrances next week, have "no place in New York City, or anywhere," he said in a statement to the Daily News.